burfel/malaria-prediction/shinyapp4/README.md

 Felicia Burtscher | [felicia.burtscher17@imperial.ac.uk](mailto:felicia.burtscher17@imperial.ac.uk)

 ## Credit
 This application was developed with [shiny](http://shiny.rstudio.com/) in [R studio](https://www.rstudio.com/).
-Special thanks go to Dr Aubrey Cunnington and Dr Clive Hoggart for support and advice and the rest of the Pediatrics group at St Mary's Hospital, Imperial College London.
+Special thanks go to Dr Aubrey Cunnington and Dr Clive Hoggart for support and advice and the rest of the Paediatrics group at St Mary's Hospital, Imperial College London.
 </big>
 <br>
 </br>